brink-daniel/ssms-object-explorer-menu/README.md

 # Object Explorer Menu extension for SSMS

-SSMS Object Explorer Menu is a free, open-source extension for SQL Server Management Studio (SSMS), developed in C#.
+Object Explorer Menu is a free, open-source extension for SQL Server Management Studio (SSMS), developed in C#.
 It enables users to add custom menu items to the right-click context menu within the Object Explorer window.

 These menu items can be configured to run either external T-SQL script files or inline T-SQL statements.
 Upon selection, the extension opens a new query window displaying the script.
 It also supports tag substitution within scripts and optional automatic execution, streamlining routine database tasks and enhancing productivity.